Join 2020 #NativeDVAM Campaign

 - Sign on to help declare October 1 as Tillie Black Bear ‘Women Are Sacred’ Day.

 - Share "Native Advocacy Organizations Release Joint Statement Recognizing Domestic Violence Awareness Month this October."

 - Read Restoration Magazine for an overview of Domestic Violence Awareness Month and the importance of Tillie Black Bear ‘Women Are Sacred’ Day.

 - Access the Native DVAM Social Media Guide and download prepared social media posts and graphics for your use.

 - Download the Intimate Partner Violence Triangle tool and the Equality Wheel tool.

 - Wear purple in October in support of survivors of domestic violence.

 - Call for community-wide action using Domestic Violence Awareness Month sample proclamation template.

-- Register for the webinar: Tillie Black Bear ‘Women Are Sacred’ Day: WoLakota—Honoring, Respecting, and Being a Good Relative, on October 1 at 1 PM MT.
+- Watch recorded webinar: Tillie Black Bear ‘Women Are Sacred’ Day: WoLakota—Honoring, Respecting, and Being a Good Relative.

 - Join DVAM #HonorMyVoice Twitter Chat on October 6 from 1-2 PM MT. | Download questions here